List of NCIS characters: Michael "Mike" Franks

+Franks is a main character in the prequel series NCIS: Origins, and is portrayed by Kyle Schmid.

 Jackson Gibbs

-Jackson Gibbs (Ralph Waite, almost played by James Garner) is the father of Leroy Jethro Gibbs.
+Jackson Gibbs (Ralph Waite) is the father of Leroy Jethro Gibbs.
 After his son left to join the Marines, Jackson Gibbs continued to live in the town of Stillwater, Pennsylvania.
 He was widowed some years before the events in the season six episode "Heartland".
+In "Heartland", it is revealed that Jackson and his son are estranged, but in later appearances, they reconcile and become close.
+Gibbs also starts to call his father "Dad" instead of "Jack".
+It is eventually revealed that Gibbs' resentment for his father came from the difficult relationship between his parents.
+Gibbs' mother, Ann, was a hard woman to live with and they mutually had affairs despite their strong feelings for one another.
+Gibbs blamed his father's affairs for his mother leaving.
+The only thing that kept Gibbs and his father in contact after that was Gibbs' wife, Shannon and his granddaughter Kelly.

 During the episode "Frame Up", Gibbs mentions that his father painted pin-up girl Betty Grable on the nose of his P-51 Mustang.
 Jackson served as a pilot in the United States Army Air Forces during World War II.
 Disoriented once while returning from a mission, Jackson was saved by an enemy German pilot.
 The pilots' reunion is the subject of the eleventh season's episode Better Angels.
 In the season seven finale, "Rule Fifty-One", Paloma Reynosa of the Reynosa cartel enters Gibbs' store and turns the sign on the door from open to closed.
 This is following Reynosa's warning to Gibbs that if he does not do exactly as she says she will kill everyone he ever met and is all part of Paloma's plan to get revenge on Gibbs who killed her father twenty years previously.
 However, in the season eight opening, "Spider and the Fly", it is revealed that Gibbs managed to warn his father about the approaching danger just in time and Jackson is able to fight back against Paloma's men and escape before they could manage to kill him.
+The two went into hiding until Paloma was killed.